 6UFC Management Didn’t Think Women’s MMA FIghts Would Be Popular

 Dana White, UFC president, was initially against women fighting in matches.
 He didn’t think women’s MMA fights would be successful.
-He was very wrong and openly admits it.
+He was very, very, wrong, and openly admits it.

-Fans ended up loving it and the sport has gone on to produce well-loved female fighters like Amanda Serrano, Amanda Nunes, Miesha Tate, and Ronda Rousey.
+Fans ended up loving female fights and the sport has gone on to produce well-loved female fighters like Amanda Serrano, Amanda Nunes, Miesha Tate, and Ronda Rousey.
 Woman’s matches are also some of the most popular when it comes to UFC betting by sports gamblers.

 7Conor McGregor’s Net Worth is Over $110 Million Dollars